Bottle with drain note inside

 2. Check the dip tube, if the dip tube has broken or fallen off, incoming cold water will be drawn out through the hot water outlet without being heated.

 3. Other possible causes are clogged burners and low gas pressure.
-Or electric elements are faulty.
+Or the electric elements are faulty.

 5. Hard water scale build-up (concrete-like) shortens heater life and gives you less hot water.

-1. Sediment buildup in bottom of heater, flushing the water heater may help.
+1. Sediment buildup at the bottom of the heater.
+Flushing the water heater may help.

 2. Other possible causes may be insufficient combustion air caused by insufficient ventilation, a clogged flue (could be dangerous and allow carbon monoxide poisoning), or improper burner operation.

 1. Turn on a hot water faucet and let the water run.
-Check to see if burner comes on.
-If not run the hot water several more minutes.
+Check to see if the burner comes on.
+If not, run the hot water several more minutes.

 3. Check to see if the gas control valve knob is in the “on” setting and not set to the “pilot” position.